tsontario/socket_c/README.md

 - Linux: run `make` (requires `build-essentials`)
 - OSX: run `make` (requires `Xcode`)
-- Windows: _this build has not been tested on a windows machine_
+- Windows: _this program uses UNIX fork API and will not run on Windows_.
+If using Windows, consider using the docker container.
 - Docker: from project root, run `scripts/build_container.sh` to build, and `scripts/run_container.sh` to run.
 Port-forwarding is set to `8989:8989`

 ## Running